Custódio Castro

-Custódio Miguel Dias de Castro (born 24 May 1983), known simply as Custódio, is a Portuguese football coach and a former player who played as a defensive midfielder.
-He is the manager of Braga B.
+Custódio Miguel Dias de Castro (born 24 May 1983), known simply as Custódio, is a Portuguese former professional footballer who played as a defensive midfielder, currently manager of Primeira Liga club Alverca.

 Over 12 seasons, he amassed Primeira Liga totals of 209 matches and 12 goals, representing in the competition Sporting CP, Vitória de Guimarães and Braga.
-He reached the 2011 Europa League final with the latter club, and also competed professionally in Russia and Turkey.
+He reached the 2011 Europa League final with the latter club, and also played in Russia and Turkey.

 Custódio was part of the Portugal squad at Euro 2012, earning a total of ten caps in one year.